www.FedPrimeRate.com

 United States Prime Rate

-Therefore, the United States Prime Rate remains at 8.50%
+Therefore, the United States Prime Rate is now 8.00%

 The next FOMC meeting and decision on short-term